DevExpress-Examples/winforms-grid-linq-to-sql-master-detail/Readme.md

 # WinForms Data Grid - Configure an editable master-detail grid with LINQ to SQL objects

 This example configures the WinForms Data Grid to display, edit, and save master-detail data.
-The grid control is bound a `DataContext` that is filled via LINQ to SQL.
+The grid control is bound to a `DataContext` that is filled via LINQ to SQL.

-To run the example, you need the Northwind demo database on a local MS SQL Server (SQL Express).
+To run the example, you need the Northwind demo database on a local Microsoft SQL Server (SQL Express).

 ## Files to Review